-At some point in everyone’s development an understanding of the origin of tai chi becomes essential.
-Typically you begin to be in a conversation about yoga/work/religion/running and you say; “that sounds like tai chi.”
+At some point in everyone’s development, an understanding of the tai chi origin story becomes essential.
+We all find ourselves in conversations about yoga, work, religion, running, etc. and think; “that sounds like tai chi.”
 A need arises to understand how tai chi can be related to so much simultaneously and your historical pursuit begins.

-It is humbling and exciting to know that by lifting your hands in the opening movements for the first time that you have just joined millions, and billions across the centuries who are reconnecting with their source energy.
+It is humbling and exciting to know that by lifting your hands in the opening movements for the first time that you have just joined millions and billions across the centuries who are reconnecting with their internal energy.
 Tai chi is not typically what we grew up with.
 Development comes slowly at times and history provides us with a blueprint to know that we are building something truly better and unique for ourselves.
 Let’s meet the original tai chi legends and their work which resulted in the tai chi we have today.

-Bodhidharma was an Indian monk who traveled to China in the 6th Century teaching Buddhist sutras and meditation.
-He stayed at the Shaolin Temple for several years and found the monks to be weak in body and mind.
+Bodhidharma stayed at the Shaolin Monastery for several years and found the monks to be weak in body and mind.
 He encouraged physical discipline and taught a yoga-based exercise set to extend and improve their meditation thereby improving their health and practice.
 A group of eighteen monks (now revered as Lohan – heroes) created a system of exercises (Shao-lin Chuan) that are the basis for all qigong and martial arts forms including tai chi chuan.
 This is party why tai chi gets confused with being a religion although it’s not.

 In 722 AD Shao-lin received special acclaim from the Emperor who was visiting the area.
 Up through the 14th Century hundreds of external forms were developed based on movements in nature and also spread to neighboring Asian countries to create arts like Tae Kwan Do and Karate.